rkumar/rbcurse-tutorial/md/app.md

 If you do not specify any help text, then F1 will still provide the general help for various widgets and the system itself.
 The App object tries to give uniformity for ones applications.

-== Headers and Footers
+## Headers and Footers

 Typically, most text applications contain an application header and some kind of status line.
 These two features are available outside of the App object, but in the interest of uniformity should be mentioned here.

     @header = app_header "My App #{MyApp::VERSION}", :text_center => "Yet Another Email Client that sucks", :text_right =>"Some text", :color => :black, :bgcolor => :white

 Since we are inside an App block in this example, form does not have to be specified.
 Also notice the syntax of the header.
 This is a shortcut to creating an object that you will see a lot in app examples.
-The text may be changed during application execution, such as when a user traverses a list the text_right is updated with line number, or filename etc.
+The text may be changed during application execution, such as when a user traverses a list the `text_right` is updated with line number, or filename etc.

 A status line may also be used to keep displaying some relevant application status at the bottom of the application.
 This is much like the status line of Vim or Emacs or Tmux.